 £100,000 Compensation for Pedestrian Hit by Car

-A Road Traffic Accident Case Study – Client Situation
+A Road Traffic Accident Claim Case Study - Client Situation

 We represented a man who became homeless after he was hit by a speeding car while crossing the road.
 The car had been fleeing a pursuing police car when the accident occurred, and the car failed to stop after knocking him down.